jasveer1997/snake-and-ladders/README.md

 3. Add on of 3 consecutive roll resulting in all 6 resets the accumulated value.
 4. GameHandler is the main entry point - which initialize & them triggers simulator, which is the Game driver.
 5. For sample simulation, refer sample.log for reference.
+6. Basic test cases are written in test/TestSL.java - Again this is implemented without any external library.
-6. Added a separate implementation of Crocodile for now, however, as per rules, crocodiles are better yet a specific type of snake only.
+7. Added a separate implementation of Crocodile for now, however, as per rules, crocodiles are better yet a specific type of snake only.
 (Similar to snake ~ ladder with opposite behavior)

 Validations include: (All classified as bad input exception)